Elizabeth Crowley: Legislative work

-That same year, Crowley oversaw the reopening of a nature preserve at the former Ridgewood Reservoir, a decommissioned 19th Century reservoir located in Highland Park on the Brooklyn–Queens border.
-This represented the culmination of a years-long effort by Crowley to maintain the site's natural character.
+That same year, a nature preserve reopened at the former Ridgewood Reservoir, a decommissioned 19th-century reservoir in Highland Park on the Brooklyn–Queens border.
 The city Parks Department under Mayor Bloomberg had previously announced a number of proposals that would have limited public access to the site and installed sports facilities and comfort stations in two of the reservoir's three basins.
-However, in response to strong local opposition and a petition garnering over 1,000 signatures, Crowley joined with fellow elected officials in writing to New York Governor Andrew Cuomo to oppose the city's plan.
-Crowley subsequently secured Council funding towards a $7 million renovation that preserved the site as a nature area, while installing new fencing and lighting, and repaving walkways.
+In response to local opposition and a petition, Crowley joined fellow elected officials in writing to New York Governor Andrew Cuomo to oppose the city's plan.

-In November 2016, Crowley presided over a ceremony to official inaugurate the Central Ridgewood Historic District, a 40-block area including nearly 1,000 historic homes and buildings.
-At the time of its designation, Central Ridgewood is the largest historic district in the borough of Queens, and the third largest in the city after Manhattan's Greenwich Village and Brooklyn's Sunset Park.
+In November 2016, Crowley presided over a ceremony to officially inaugurate the Central Ridgewood Historic District, a 40-block area including nearly 1,000 historic homes and buildings.
+At the time of its designation, Central Ridgewood was the largest historic district in the borough of Queens, and the third largest in the city after Manhattan's Greenwich Village and Brooklyn's Sunset Park.